pingcap/docs/log-redaction.md

 # Log Redaction

 When TiDB provides detailed log information, it might print sensitive data (for example, user data) in the log, which causes data security risks.
-To avoid such risks, each component (TiDB, TiKV, and PD) provides a configuration item that enables log redaction to shield user data values.
+To avoid such risks, each component (TiDB and TiKV) provides a configuration item that enables log redaction to shield user data values.

 ## Log redaction in TiDB side